inspiraluna/doiContacts/README.md

     - (under development) send/receive DOI-coins to another wallet (scan / create QR-code)
     - (under development) list all transactions of a wallet

-## How to start developing òn the react port
+## How to start developing òn the reactJS part
 - checkout this repository and ```cd doi_react_app``
 - run ```yarn install```
 - run ```yarn start```